keltia/cipher/README.md

 - `github.com/stretchr/assert`

 NOTE: please use and test the Windows version (use `make windows`to generate it).
 It should work but I lack resources to play much with it.

+## Benchmarks

+I tried to provide benchmarks for all ciphers (including key scheduling/expansion) and in some cases several implementations (and associated benchamarks).

 ## TODO